-Ed has represented several municipalities throughout Connecticut, both as corporate counsel and as special counsel, on topics such as land use, construction defects, FOIA, environmental remediation, condemnation, affordable housing applications and referenda disputes.
+Ed has represented several municipalities throughout Connecticut, both as corporate counsel and as special counsel, on topics ranging from construction defects, condemnation, FOIA, land use, and affordable housing disputes.

 Honors & Recognitions

 Received the highest peer review rating by Martindale-Hubbell (AV)

 - Representation of stakeholders in intra-corporate disputes

 - Resolution of insurance coverage claims for general liability, product liability, D&O, property loss and environmental claims

 - Embezzlement claims against fiduciaries

 - Prosecution and defense of construction defect claims